 RPSS Training

-RPSS employed by the provider agency must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA), and has been approved by the OBH;
+RPSS employed by the provider agency must successfully complete a comprehensive peer training plan and curriculum that is inclusive of the Core Competencies for Peer Workers, as outlined by the SAMHSA, and has been approved by the OBH;

 Training must provide the RPSS with a basic set of competencies that complies with the core competencies of the profession to perform the peer support function.
 To achieve successful completion, the RPSS must obtain the minimum qualifying score, or better, on the required knowledge and skill assessments;

-The RPSS is required to complete 25 hours of documented Recovery Support Supervision in Core Competencies, with five (5) hours targeting each domain, prior to working independently.
+The RPSS is required to complete twenty-five (25) hours of documented Recovery Support Supervision in Core Competencies, with five (5) hours targeting each domain, prior to working independently.
 Additionally, mentoring from an RPS or LMHP clinical supervisor in the field is necessary before the RPSS can work independently.
 The immediate supervisor of a RPSS shall determine the need for additional supervision or mentoring, prior to allowing a RPSS to work independently.
 Supervision must take place in a setting where behavioral health and/or recovery and crisis support services are being provided, and it must be provided by qualified supervisory staff, as outlined in the organization’s job description;

 The RPSS must complete a minimum of ten (10) CEUs in the tenets of peer support approved by OBH per calendar year.
 Out of these, three (3) CEUs must be in the area of Ethics, while the remaining seven (7) will be in the principles and competencies related to tenets of peer support.
 Mandatory job training courses, such as blood borne pathogens, sexual harassment, or prohibited political activity, that are neither recovery oriented or related to Peer Support shall not be counted towards this continuing education requirement.
 Documentation of completion of the ten (10) approved CEUs must be submitted to OBH by December 31 each year; otherwise, the RPSS will be considered lapsed.
 (See Appendix D); and